Published on January 20th, 2018 | by Braeden Farrell0

 During my whole tenure there [in WWE] from ’98 to 2000, it was like, I don’t want to say, like, hazing, but bullying.
 Whether it would be shots in a match or we’d be on a plane and he’s telling a story about some fat fuck, you know he’s referencing you.”

 Word had gotten out to JBL that The Blue Meanie mentioned he was a bully.
 This obviously lit a fire in Bradshaw’s eyes, and when it was time to brawl at the end of the pay-per-view, JBL took this as an opportunity to pay him back.
-Meanie goes into detail of what transpired:
+Meanie goes into detail about what transpired:

 “I felt this punch right on my scar [a recent injury from wrestling] and I went, ‘What the hell?’
 I turned around and there was JBL.
 He started throwing shots.
 He did the hockey thing, pulling my shirt over my face [and] began throwing live rounds.
 He [had] a fistful of rings, so I was like, ‘I ain’t going to take this!’, so I snatched a headlock as much as I could on a 6’6” man and I started throwing punches back.
 We kind of got pulled apart.